Help us Meet the Challenge!

-Thanks to many generous donors we have raised $60,000 to match the challenge from a very special friend of JAMS.
-Elisa Kay Sparks lived in Kenya as a teen and when she learned about the innovative methods at JAMS she offered to match donations to reach a total of $120,000 to build a science building and equip chemistry, biology, and physics labs.
+A generous donor, who lived in Kenya as a teen, has offered to match donations to reach a total of $120,000 to build a science building and equip chemistry, biology, and physics labs.
+She will provide $60,000 if we are able to raise the other $60,000.
 This donation is in memory of her parents who loved Kenya, believed strongly in girls’ and women’s education, and were both scientists.

 In Kenya, the national government requires examinations in all subjects which students must pass in order to graduate and receive their Kenyan Certificate of Secondary Education (the equivalent of a high school diploma).
 For the sciences, these national exams include hands-on laboratory work.

 The teachers and students at JAMS have been doing well with the limited resources they have; however, fully equipped classrooms and sufficient equipment for each science subject will make an enormous difference in the students’ abilities to do well in science.